cityofaustin/Residential-Permitting/_projects/general-process/review.md

 ---
-title: The Review Process for an Interior Remodel Permit in Austin
+title: The Review Process for a Permit in Austin
 step_number: 4
-project_name: interior remodel
+project_name: general process
 ---